-The City of Austin identified an estimated \$4 billion of water and wastewater infrastructure needs as it developed its capital improvement program (CIP) for FY 2014 through FY 2018.
 Austin utilizes a rigorous asset management system to prioritize infrastructure replacement.
 As part of this continual assessment, we also consider the addition of new customers and changes to governmental regulations regarding drinking water and wastewater disposal.
-Although \$4 billion in needs have been identified, due to financial constraints, the City plans to spend only \$986 million for new infrastructure and upgrades during FY 2014 through FY 2018 to address the highest priorities.
+The Austin Water Utility has identified an estimated \$4 billion in water and wastewater infrastructure needs in developing its capital improvement program (CIP) for FY 2015 through FY 2019.
+Although \$4 billion in needs have been identified, due to financial constraints, the City plans to spend only \$840 million for new infrastructure and upgrades during FY 2015 through FY 2019 to address the highest priorities.

-The City of Austin supports legislation which provides grants and financing assistance for high priority projects such as combined and separate sanitary sewer overflows and other wet weather projects, security-related projects, repair and replacement of aging infrastructure and water supply acquisition.
-Increased funding to local water and wastewater utilities for the improvement and maintenance of water and wastewater infrastructure and additional water supplies is of paramount importance.
-The City of Austin also supports legislation which sustains and increases funding for, and increased the flexibility of, the Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF).
+Historically, Austin has used bonds and low-interest loans to invest in water and wastewater infrastructure improvements.
+The City of Austin supports legislation which provides grants and financing assistance for high priority projects such as combined and separate sanitary sewer overflows and other wet weather projects, security-related projects, repair and replacement of aging infrastructure, and water supply acquisition.